Skip to content

 Data Retention

-• Conversation history can be deleted by the user.
+• Conversation history can be deleted by the user at any time.

 Data Isolation